rakib91221/ComfyUI-INT8-Fast/README.md

 Converted QuaRot to ConvRot, which is a small but free quality gain.

-Added Pre-Lora noded, which you can connect to the INT8 Model loader to merge loras before utilizing on the fly quantization.
+Added Pre-Lora node, which you can connect to the INT8 Model loader to merge loras before utilizing on the fly quantization.

 For more info on quality of convrot, lora approaches see the Metrics.md